 Examples of under-occupancy:

-- A father with two daughters under 16 living in a three bedroom house would be under-occupying by 1 bedroom, because the new rules would say the daughters should share, and would see a cut in his Housing Benefit by 14%.
+- a father with two daughters under 16 living in a three bedroom house would be under-occupying by one bedroom, because the rules would say the daughters should share, and so he would have a reduction in his 'eligible rent' (the figure used to calculate Housing Benefit) of 14%

-- A family with one disabled child and three bedrooms, one of which is used for storing the equipment the disabled child uses, would be under-occupying.
+- a family with one disabled child and three bedrooms, one of which is used for storing the equipment the disabled child uses, would be under-occupying by one bedroom, and so would have a reduction in their 'eligible rent' (the figure used to calculate Housing Benefit) of 14%

-When do the size criteria rules allow for an extra room for overnight care?
+From 1st April 2017: When do the size criteria rules allow for an additional bedroom?

-you (s/he) have provided the local authority with sufficientcertificates, documents, information or evidence to satisfy it thatovernight care is required (see note below)
+- they have provided the local council with sufficient certificates, documents, information or evidence to satisfy it that overnight care is required

 Note: You can count as a person who requires overnight care even if you are not actually living in your home, provided you can be treated as occupying it – for example while you are temporarily absent from home.

-The law states that the claimant or their partner needs to require ‘regular’ overnight care.
-‘Regular’ has not been defined in terms a specific amount of care, but it has been said to mean the same as ‘commonly’, ‘habitually’ or ‘customarily’.
+The law states that the person needs to require ‘regular’ overnight care.
+‘Regular’ has not been defined in terms of a specific amount of care, but it has been said to mean the same as ‘commonly’, ‘habitually’ or ‘customarily’.

 The test for whether someone requires ‘regular’ overnight care is if the need for the care arises often and steadily enough to require that a bedroom be kept for this purpose.
 Therefore, someone who needs overnight care every night all of the time would obviously pass the test, but the law is also clear that the test can be passed in situations where care is only provided on a minority of nights, so long as an extra bedroom is needed for this purpose (for example, this might apply where someone with a health problem only needs care on bad nights).